 Long-term Care Quality

-The final category we rated is nursing, which was a weak spot for this facility.
-We gave this facility a grade of just D in our nursing category.
-In calculating a nursing home's nursing rating, we weigh the quantity of hours nurses spend with residents as well as the level of skill of those nurses.
-This nursing home averaged a meager 0.3 hours of nursing care per patient on a daily basis.
-This is well below average.
-Finally, we also looked at some nursing quality measures in computing our nursing grades.
-This nursing home performed well when it comes to minimizing its residents' pressure ulcers and major falls.
-Many consider these areas to be reliable indicators of the quality of nursing care.
+The last category we analyzed is nursing, turned out to be this facility's weakest area.
+We awarded this facility a D in this area.
+In computing our nursing scores, we analyze both nursing hours and the levels of licensure of those nurses.
+This facility provided just 0.3 hours of nursing care per patient each day.
+This is not a very impressive figure.
+Finally, we also looked at some nursing quality measures in computing our nursing ratings.
+This facility performed well in the area of minimizing its residents' pressure ulcers and major falls.

 Rating Over Time